larpchronicles/rules/rules-topics/999_changelog.md

 * New Agile Proficiency: usable with Ranged Weapons and for Short Weapons from behind.

 ### Production Skills
+* Production Overhaul: Production has had a significant update.
 * Dispel Magic doesn't work on Glyphs

 ### Life & Death